 “Are you okay?” he asked Yasmin, kneeling over her.
 “Hello?”

 “Hi,” said Yasmin, smiling thinly through half-lidded eyes.
 “Could you give me a hand?”

 Isaac breathed out, relaxing.
-He wouldn’t know what he would do if something happened to her.
-He helped her up, and she looked herself over, gasping when she found a larger-than-normal hole in the shoulder of her dress and slapping a hand over it quickly.
-But when her gaze fell on Laura, looking at her mother on the brink of tears, Yasmin dropped her hand to pick her daughter up with both arms and hold her tight.
+He didn’t know what he would do if something happened to her.
+He helped her up, and she looked herself over, gasping when she found a larger-than-normal hole in the shoulder of her dress and slapping a hand over it.
+But when her gaze fell on Laura, looking at her mother on the brink of tears, Yasmin dropped the hand to pick her daughter up with both arms and hold her tight.
 “It’s going to be okay.”

-Laura just smiled, her eyes closed and a few tears sliding down her face.
+Laura just smiled, her eyes closed and a tear or two sliding down her face.
 “Thank you for coming.”

 Isaac watched, unable to keep himself from smiling too.
 Yasmin was a good person and a better mother.
 He was lucky to call her a friend.
 The sentence rang a few different ways in his head, and he almost laughed.
 It was true, though, wasn’t it?
 It was true.